Why Ticket Deflection is a Bad Metric for Chatbots

 A ticket that is “deflected” is a ticket that didn’t get created.
 So there is no way of knowing, for sure, that the ticket would have happened.

 If someone visits your FAQs but doesn’t then raise a ticket, do you know for sure that they found the answer they were looking for?
 You can see how many people looked at a page, but it’s harder to model for tickets that didn’t happen.
+Analyzing customer queries can provide insights into the effectiveness of your self-service resources.

 Take an example.
 If you didn’t have any information about your returns policy on your site, you’d probably get a lot of questions about it.
 As soon as you put a returns policy page on your site, the number of questions would drop suggesting you have “deflected” more questions.